-1 In order to be admitted to the Master of Business Management an applicant must have completed a bachelor's degree with a B-grade average in papers at level 7 or equivalent.
+1 In order to be admitted to the Master of Business Management an applicant must have completed a bachelor's degree with a B-grade average in courses at level 7 or equivalent.

-- To qualify for the Master of Business Management, a student must achieve 180 points by successfully completing the requirements in the structure below. - 3 Students entering the Master of Business Management having already completed a Postgraduate Certificate in Business Studies with a B- grade average or above must complete at least 120 points from the papers listed in the Master of Business Management Table. - 4 A student with an average grade falling below a B- prior to enrolment in the Applied Business Management Project paper may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Business Management.
+- 2 To qualify for the Master of Business Management, a student must achieve 180 points by successfully completing the requirements in the structure below. - 3 A student who is granted admission to the Master of Business Management with advanced standing on the basis of having already completed a Postgraduate Certificate in Business Studies with a B-grade average or above must complete at least 120 points from the courses listed in the Master of Business Management Table. - 4 A student with an average grade falling below a B- prior to enrolment in the Applied Business Management Project course may be required by the assessment board to have their points reassigned to the Postgraduate Diploma in Business Management.